VTVLC students will commit to Academic Integrity.

 - Traditional enrollment (Fall, Spring or Year-Round courses) – Student must drop within the 28 day drop period in order to qualify for a refund.

-- On Demand enrollment (Open/Rolling courses) – 75% refund once payment is made but before start of course.
+- On Demand enrollment (PASS and/or Open/Rolling courses) – 75% refund once payment is made but before start date of course.
 50% refund between start date and 10 days.
 No refund will be granted after 10 days.

-- No refunds for parent facilitated, home study, course leasing or learning recovery after the first day of class.
+- No refunds for PASS Proposals, parent facilitated, home study, course leasing or learning recovery after the first day of class.